danmcilroy/Umbraco-YouTubeAPI/README.md

 * Allow the user to update the content by clicking a button on the front-end.
 (This should call the api and update the list of videos in the backoce, also displaying the latest videos to the user ).

 ### Comments
-* I used the latest version of Umbraco 8.9.1
 If given more time:
 * I would write more unit tests for the Umbraco Controllers.
 * Functionality wise I would add a textbox for the user to enter a YouTube playlistId, therefore showing them a list of videos from their chosen playlist.